Colour and infall time distributions of satellite galaxies in simulated Milky-Way analogs

 \subsection{Colour--magnitude diagram}

-Figure~\ref{fig:CMD} shows the NUV-$g$ colour as a function of the $g$-band absolute magnitude $M_g$ for satellites in the ELVES sample and Auriga Level 3 and Level 4 simulations.
-It shows that ELVES and Auriga satellites basically occupy the same region in the NUV-$g$ and $M_g$ parameter space, but the simulated satellite population is deficient in blue, faint satellites in the lower left of this parameter space that are present in ELVES.
+Figure~\ref{fig:CMD} shows the NUV-$g$ colour as a function of the $g$-band absolute magnitude $M_g$ for satellites in the ELVES and Auriga Level 3 and Level 4 simulations.
+It shows that ELVES and Auriga satellites basically occupy the same region in the NUV-$g$ and $M_g$ parameter space in the magnitude range $-15 < M_g < -12$, but the simulated satellite population is deficient in blue, faint satellites in the lower left of this parameter space that are present in ELVES.
 We discuss in detail possible reasons for this in Section~\ref{sec:compare_obs}.

 This figure shows that there is a transition from early-type or quenched satellites to late-type or star-forming within the magnitude range $-15 < M_g < -12,$ for both Auriga and ELVES satellites.
 Satellites that are brighter than $M_g \sim -15$ are primarily star-forming or late-type in both Auriga and ELVES.